 INSIDER TIP: Never travel to any foreign country without travel insurance!
 Random, unplanned things can happen.
 I was involved in a horrendous car crash in South Africa in 2014.
 Use the form below to get a FREE, no-obligation quote.

 The main beach of L’Estartit is La Platja Gran, located in front of the residential part of town.
 The beach has shallow water and fine sand, watersports, and playgrounds, making it a popular attraction for tourists and families.

 Built between 1294 and 1301 by James II of Aragon, Montgri Castle stands sentry at the summit of Torroella de Montegri Mountain.
 The castle dominates the vista is the main distinctive landmark of Costa Brava, seen from as far away as Figueres.
 The castle, which was never finished, was built in the Middle Eastern fortress style popular after the Crusades and is only reachable by a relatively difficult hike.
 The path is dry with loose stones, worthy of proper hiking footwear, and the zig-zag trail can be difficult to follow.
 However, the reward of the stunning 360-degree panorama at the top – sometimes all the way to the distant Pyrenees – makes it worth the effort.

 So now the secret is out.
 Oh well, it was bound to be revealed, so why not by me?
 L’Estartit in the Empordà is a relatively undiscovered gem whose beckoning shine is sure to attract many new visitors in the near future.

 You may also be interested in:

-I was honored to be a guest of Visit Costa Brava and Visit Empordà, but as always, the opinions, reviews, and experiences are my own.
+Disclosure: The author was honored to be the guest of Visit Costa Brava and Visit Emporda during her stay, but as always, the opinions, reviews, and experiences are her own.